 to invest for him while he was gone.”

 The belly button marks the place at which the nutritional “life line” from your mother was attached to you.
 This permanent scar is a reminder of a profound truth: life is a GIFT!
 Grace is given to us through Jesus (the umbilical cord) (Means of Life) so that we are enabled to achieve the purpose for which the Creator designed us.
 (Maker of Life)

 Fundamentally, Father loans you three commodities: Time, Talent and Treasure.
 “It’s like a man going on a trip.
 He called his servants and loaned them money to invest for him while he was gone” (Matthew 25:14)

 TIME!
 How many days will you live?
 Obviously, you don’t know!
-What you do know is this: when you wake up in the morning, your “alive–ness” is a gift.
-You neither earned nor purchased it.
-So, “teach us to use wisely all the time we have” ( Psalm 90:12)
+What you do know is this: when you wake up in the morning, your “alive–ness” is a gift.“ Time is the coin of life.
+Only you can determine how it will be spent.
+(Carl Sandburg))” So, “teach us to use wisely all the time we have” ( Psalm 90:12)

 “Sometime later the master returned and called them to give an account of how they had used his money”.
 (Matthew 25:19) As with any financier, Father wants a return on His investment.
 How’s your account in His portfolio?

 Everybody gets a gift.
 And these gifts come in different doses and combinations.
 “Each person is given something to do that shows who God is” (1 Cor.
 12:7 MSG).

 Our inheritance is grace based and equal.
 But our assignments are tailor-made.
 No two snowflakes are the same.
 No two fingerprints are the same.
 Why would two skill sets be the same?
 No wonder Paul said, “Make sure you understand what the Master wants” (Eph.
 5:17 MSG).

 Do you understand what your Master wants?
 Do you know what makes you, you?
 Have you identified the features that distinguish you from every other human who has inhaled oxygen?